Quality Payments – FAQs

 To qualify for payments related to successfully meeting the elements of the Quality Payments, contractors must first meet five gateway criteria on the day of the review (15th February 2019):

-- the contractor must be offering at the pharmacy Medicines Use Reviews (MUR) or the New Medicine Service (NMS) or must be registered to provide the NHS Urgent Medicine Supply Advanced Service;
+- The contractor must be offering at the pharmacy Medicines Use Review (MUR) or New Medicine Service (NMS); or must be registered for NHS Urgent Medicine Supply Advanced Service Pilot;

 - The NHS.UK entry, including bank holiday opening hours for the pharmacy must be up to date;

-- pharmacy staff at the pharmacy must be able to send and receive NHSmail from their shared premises NHSmail account, which must have at least two live linked accounts; and
+- Pharmacy staff at the pharmacy must be able to send and receive NHSmail from their shared premises NHSmail account, which must have at least two live linked accounts; and

 Q. Will I get a Quality Payment for passing the gateway criteria?